JetBrains/Qodana/topics/analyze-pr.md

 ## Analysis performance

+<link-summary>The complexity of a project, frequent changes to a project structure, and numerous other factors can affect analysis performance. </link-summary>

 During incremental analyses, %product% is executed two times using a limited analysis scope, which means that the [configuration stage](inspect-your-code.md) is also performed twice.